On this page

 - development of cutting edge technologies and industries.

 Sheet 48 – Helping Skilled and Business People

-This group of visas includes entertainers, sports people, religious workers and people who are participating in a staff exchange arrangement between an Australian and overseas organisation.
+This group of visas are available for a range of activities, including for people taking part in sporting, entertainment, and cultural activities, for short-term highly specialised work, for religious work and for staff exchange arrangements between an Australian and an overseas organisation.
 These professionals contribute to our skill base, and to increased understanding between cultures in Australia.

 Australian industries continue to benefit from the experience and status of people from overseas.

 Sheet 47 – Temporary Residence in Australia

 The international relations visa category seeks to foster better relations and cultural understanding between countries.
 Visitors include foreign government personnel, diplomats and working holiday makers.

 The training and research visa allows for the temporary entry of groups of professionals, managers and government officials from overseas who want to enhance their professional skills by taking part in tailored training programmes, conduct research or to participate in academic activities.

 Sheet 51 – Training and Research Visa